Azure/azure-c-shared-utility/devdoc/vector_requirements.md

  *     VECTOR_find_if will iterate through each element of the object and call the given function
  *     with two parameters.
 Once a match is found, a pointer to the matched element will be returned.
  *     NULL will be returned if no match is found.
+ *     Care must be taken if one or both of the arguments are of type VECTOR_HANDLE.
+For example,
+ *     calling the `VECTOR_move` from inside a `PREDICATE_FUNCTION` is not supported and may cause undefined
+ *     behavior.
  *
  *     -  element: points to the member of the array being evaluated.
  *     -  value:   points to a variable whose contents will be used to find a matching element.